AarSeBail/AarSeBail/README.md

 - I’m a mathematics major and prospective CS PhD
 - I am doing research on topological graph embeddings
-- I like to write programs in julia and rust
+- I like to write programs in julia and rust, and more recently sage
 - I am currently reading HoTT, Algebraic Topology (Hatcher), and Algebra (Lang) - one can never know enough algebra

 <!---